rusparrish/Visual-Thinking-Lens/LSI_Image_Quality_Tools/LSI_Image_Assessment_Tools/LSI_Lite_Image_Assessment_V1/README_LSI.md

 - Single‑pass Δx (no recompute); EXIF‑aware load; masks are `uint8`.
 - Landscape reflection probe affects **Δx only**.
 - Record: Python/OpenCV/NumPy/pandas versions and any denoise/sharpen steps (they affect ρᵣ).

 ---

+This is not recognition or a “style police” or a judgement on "aesthetics."
+It’s a tiny, defensible ruler over three compositional 101 primitives.
+Think of it as a quick ruler for balance, void, and stroke coherence.
+LSI-lite as a complementary metric in the generative AI evaluation ecosystem.

+---